Women's Wetsuit Fit Guide

 For us ladies, before selecting a wetsuit size, it’s really important to know your height, weight, chest, and waist measurements.
 It might not be such a big deal for men, but with our curvy bodies, those measurements are crucial in finding the best fit.
 Having a proper fitting suit makes all the difference in staying out in the water longer and catching more waves.

-• Chest: Measure around the fullest part of your chest
+- Chest: Measure around the fullest part of your chest

-• Waist: Measure around the natural waistline
+- Waist: Measure around the natural waistline

-• Hip: Measure around the fullest part of your bottom at the top of your legs
+- Hip: Measure around the fullest part of your bottom at the top of your legs

 Why isn’t my clothing size the same as my wetsuit size?

-Wetsuit sizing runs completely differently than clothing sizing!
+Wetsuit sizing runs completely differently from clothing sizing!
 Some wetsuit brands start at size “2” and work up from there, whereas other brands start at size “4”.
 Many clothing brands start at size “0”.
 Don’t be surprised if you wear a size 4 jean but end up being a size 8 wetsuit!

 What’s the difference between women’s and men’s wetsuits?

-The cut of men’s and women’s suits have noticeable differences.
+The cuts of men’s and women’s suits have noticeable differences.
 Women’s suits are cut to accommodate our curvy bottoms, chest, and narrower shoulders.
 Men’s suits are cut more in a rectangular shape with more room in the crotch, which can be tight-fitting for that region for the ladies.
 There are RARE cases where a rectangle-shaped lady with a slender body and a smaller chest fits better in a man’s suit vs a woman’s suit.

 Do you wear anything under a wetsuit?